 Azerbaijan’s capital, Baku, is continually transforming, having recently hosted global events such as the 2017 Islamic Solidarity Games and 2015 European Games, and is the latest addition to the Formula 1 map with its very own high speed city circuit.
 If you’re expecting another Azer-bashing article, I guarantee that this will not be it, as I have become completely infatuated with the place.

-In this bilingual city (of Russian and Azeri), one never knows if they’ll be greeted with a “Salam” or a “Здравствуйте”, but best not rely on English too much, regardless.
-Most tourists come from Russia or Arabic countries, and because of its industry, expats of many nationalities are living and working in Baku today.
+In this bilingual city (of Russian and Azerbaijani), one never knows if they’ll be greeted with a “Salam” or a “Здравствуйте”, but best not rely on English too much, regardless.
+Most tourists come from Russia or Arab countries, and because of its industries, expats of many nationalities are living and working in Baku today.

-At this stage of the game I’ve landed at all sorts of airports, but NEVER have I stepped off an airbridge to be confronted with a fully luxury-carpeted terminal building, all the way to Immigration.
+At this stage of the game I’ve disembarked at all sorts of airports, but NEVER have I stepped off an airbridge to be confronted with a fully luxury-carpeted terminal, all the way to immigration.
 One could say that the Heydar Aliyev Airport is the gateway to opulence on the Caspian.

 It is tempting to draw analogies with the UAE, and indeed I once saw Baku tourism promoted unofficially as the “Poor Man’s Dubai” (intended as a backhanded compliment).
 Yet, the grandeur is somewhat offset by the wealth imbalance; evident from the clunky Soviet era automobiles that would have been deemed unroadworthy several decades ago by EU standards, and from people living in relative poverty outside the capital and even behind the façade of Baku’s lustrous skyscrapers.
 But why create this extravagant and luring city on the Caspian that has been relatively closed off for global tourism in the past, with a longstanding skepticism of foreigners?